microsoft/pxt/docs/streamer/docs.md

-# MakeCode Streamer
+# MakeCode Streamer BETA

-**Streamer**, https://makecode.com/streamer, is a web application that simplifies the creation of interactive, high quality coding videos.
+**Streamer BETA**, https://makecode.com/streamer, is an experimantal web application that simplifies the creation of interactive, high quality coding videos.
 Streamer is designed for teachers, students or generally anyone who would want to do any kind of online MakeCode coding.

+* got feedback or questions? https://forum.makecode.com/t/introducing-makecode-streamer/2437

 https://youtu.be/P59Q0i6Zkrg